|

 to enhance the coating lifetime until economic conditions improve.

-measure its extent, locate the weak areas of the coating and then evolve a method
+The answer is to understand the mechanism driving the paint breakdown, carefully measure its extent, locate the weak areas of the coating and then evolve a method for dealing with those particular areas.

 1. A cost effective maintenance and repair strategy.